DDM-Lab/janus/README.md

 * Ports numbered 1024 and lower are special and should not be used, other than for their designated, well known applications such as SSH, HTTP and HTTPS.
-  Please do not open any ports in this range without discussing it on the mailing list.
-Note also that applications using ports in this range must be run, or at least started, as root, which is yet a further security complication, and requires extra care and discusson.
+  Please do not open any ports in this range without discussing it on the `DDMLab-members` mailing list.
+Note also that applications using ports in this range must be run, or at least started, as root, which is yet a further security complication, and requires extra care and discussion.
 * For now, please do not use ports greater than 1024 but less than 3000.
 * When exposing experiments to the cruel, outside world please use ports numbered 3000 or greater, but less than 9000.